gitlabhq/gitlabhq/doc/subscriptions/index.md

 | Subscription start date | The date your subscription started.
 If this is for a Free plan, this is the date you transitioned off your group's paid plan. |
 | Subscription end date | The date your current subscription will end.
 This does not apply to Free plans. |

+### Subscription changes and your data

+When your subscription or trial expires, GitLab does not delete your data, however, depending on the tier and feature, it may become inaccessible.
+Please note that some features may not behave as expected if a graceful fallback is not currently implemented, such as [environment specific variables not being passed](https://gitlab.com/gitlab-org/gitlab-ce/issues/52825).

+If you renew or upgrade, your data will again be accessible.

+For self-managed customers, there is a two-week grace period when your features will continue to work as-is, after which the entire instance will become read only.
+However, if you remove the license, you will immediately revert to Core features.

 ## Need help?

 [GitLab's Documentation](https://docs.gitlab.com/) offers a wide range of topics covering the use and administration of GitLab.